 How has one man managed to cover extensive territory?

-Caption: Street View on the highway in downtown Beirut
+Caption: Street View on the Highway in Downtown Beirut

-The pioneer remains realistic about probable challenges
+The pioneer remains realistic about potential challenges.

 Boosting Lebanon’s economy through a lens